-You should receive your new passport by mail/courier within four to six weeks of approval.
+You should receive your new passport by mail/courier within six to eight weeks of approval.
 We are unable to process requests for expedited passport processing.
 If more than six weeks have passed since your passport application was approved, you may contact us at ACSInfoManila@state.gov.

 If you have a need for immediate international travel, we may be able to issue you a limited validity emergency passport; please schedule an appointment to do so.
 Be prepared to provide proof of your itinerary or urgent need to travel.
 If you require an earlier appointment for an emergency passport than what is available online, please email us at ACSInfoManila@state.gov, write “Emergency Passport” in the subject line, attach your planned itinerary, and include an image of your passport’s bio-data page.